1fan/zendesk-data-searcher/README.md

 ```

 Thus we can easily get all occurrences of the given field with the given value

+## Note

+This implementation used a "Lazy Init" mode to initialize the indexes - the indexes will only be initialized when it's started to be used.
+Thus, the very first search will be slower than the subsequence operations because the JSON files will be parsed and indexes will be built
+in this stage.

 # How Ticket, User and Organization are linked?